FelixBatista/allergenfreedog/htdocs/GOOGLE_SIGNIN_SETUP.md

 - Never commit your `config/firebase.config.js` file to version control
 - The `.gitignore` file is already configured to ignore this file
-- Keep your OAuth Client ID secure and don't share it publicly
 - This file contains sensitive credentials and should be kept private

+## Benefits of This Approach

+- **Simpler setup**: No need for separate OAuth Client ID from Google Cloud Console
+- **Firebase managed**: All authentication is handled by Firebase
+- **Automatic updates**: Firebase handles Google API changes automatically
+- **Better integration**: Seamless integration with Firestore and other Firebase services